 - Establishing a relaxed routine: Flexibility and the ability to pivot are incredible skills to cultivate in your relaxed homeschool.
 It can take a bit of practice and mindset work if you're not used to this approach, but it's so worth it!
 I'll be sharing more tips and resources on establishing, maintaining, and enjoying a relaxed homeschool routine very soon!

+It's honestly been one of the best things for our homeschooling adventures!
 Share your questions or concerns in the comments area below 🙂